 Are Joe’s Coffee Nespresso Compatible Pods really good?

 We put Joe’s Nespresso compatible pods to the test!
 Joe’s Coffee USA is an extension of a very successful coffee franchise in Israel.
-Founded by two immigrants to Israel, Joe grew to over 250 cafes in the tiny, coffee loving country.
+Founded by two immigrants to Israel, Joe grew to over 250 cafes in the tiny, coffee-loving country.
 The coffee is purchased globally in small batches and supervised by international experts.
 It then makes its way to Israel for processing.
 Joe has managed to create coffee that is strong and flavorful and balanced in its bitterness.
-It has with lively acidity and consistent body.
-It produces, in most variety, a light colored crema that Joe’s says is a product of their pod sealing technology, that seals the freshness in and the oxygen out.
+It has lively acidity and a consistent body.
+It produces, in most variety, a light-colored crema that Joe’s says is a product of their pod sealing technology, that seals the freshness in and the oxygen out.
 So yes, Joe’s coffee is good and tasty and will be a satisfying part of your Nespresso machine pod variety.
 It costs about 50% less than Nespresso pods.
 With its many varieties, every coffee lover in your household will find one that they can enjoy throughout the day.

 Joe’s Varieties of Nespresso compatible pods